Ahmed101Mohammed/test-me/Modules-design.md

 - update_user_password: This function take a user_name and new_password, it sure that the password is valid by "is_valid_password" method from Register_Sign Module, then replace the ancient password with the new, and return true if it's done else false.

+- add_scope: it take a data of scope and create a new scope in db.

+- show_scopes: it return first 10 scopes if it doesn't get a number, if it get a number it return 10 scopes form the number taken.

+- get_question: This function take number of string, it take number, find the question who had the id that equal the number, if it take string find the question with date that equal the taken string, It may take a list with numbers or strings, or compination of both.

+- get_all_questions: it return first 10 of questions in db it there is no input, if it get number input return 10 of questions from the number added.

+- add_question: it take a data of question and save it in db.

+- remove_question: it remove a question by its id.

+- remove_scope: it take a scope id and remove it, and any question related to the scope.
 ------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Register_Sign Module:
 ### Module responsipilities: